Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Methods

-To see if human similarity alignment improves the model's human alignment with other, out-of-distribution, tasks, we use human annotations for five key attributes of social scenarios included in the video dataset \citep{mcmahon_hierarchical_2023}: {\em Intimacy} (how intimate/personal the interaction is), {\em Valence} (overall emotional positivity vs negativity), {\em Arousal} (energy or intensity of the action), {\em Dominance} (power dynamic between people), and {\em Communication} (whether people in the video are communicating with one another).
-Multiple annotators independently rated, averaged, and $z$-scored each of the 250 videos on these scales.
-We use a ridge regression linear probe on layer-wise model embeddings with the same train-test split for the models as main experiments.
+To assess whether human similarity alignment changes model representations beyond the primary similarity task, we conducted two auxiliary linear-probe evaluations.
+First, we tested generalization to five social-affective attributes labeled in the original video dataset \citep{mcmahon_hierarchical_2023}: {\em Intimacy} (how intimate or personal the interaction is), {\em Valence} (overall emotional positivity vs negativity), {\em Arousal} (energy or intensity of the action), {\em Dominance} (power dynamics between people), and {\em Communicating} (whether people in the video are communicating with one another).
+They were independently rated by and averaged across annotators, then $z$-scored across the 250 videos.
+We trained ridge-regression linear probes on layer-wise model embeddings using the same train-test split as in the main experiments.
+Second, to test whether human-aligned fine-tuning preserved the models' original action-recognition capacity, we evaluated frozen pretrained and fine-tuned video backbones on UCF101 \citep{soomro2012ucf101}.
+We extracted model embeddings and trained linear probes on UCF101 split1 across three random seeds, reporting Top-1 accuracy as mean$\pm$sd (see Appendix~\ref{app:ucf101}).